 Respect for Human Rights

 Kioxia Group recognizes that corporate activities based on respect for human rights are a prerequisite for the sustainable development of companies and of society.
-In order to fulfill our responsibility to respect the human rights of all stakeholders involved in our business activities, including those in our supply chain, we have established respect for human rights as priority areas of focus in terms of ensuring the Group’s medium- to long-term growth, and we refer to these priority areas as Sustainability Materiality.
+In order to fulfill our responsibility to respect the human rights of all stakeholders involved in our business activities, including those in our supply chain, we have established respect for human rights as a priority area of focus in terms of ensuring the Group’s medium- to long-term growth, and we refer to this priority area as Sustainability Materiality.

 Policy Governing Respect for Human Rights

-1 RBA is a corporate alliance that promotes social responsibility within global supply chains.
+1 Corporate alliance that promotes social responsibility within global supply chains.

 Human Rights Due Diligence